jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 - We've taken an app and got it running in development and production entirely within docker.
 Woohoo!

-- We had to jump through some hoops to bootstrap a node environment without installing anything on the host, but it was edifying, and you only have to do it once.
+- We had to jump through some hoops to bootstrap a node environment without installing anything on the host, but I hope it was edifying, and you only have to do it once.

 - Node / npm's habit of putting dependencies in a subfolder makes our lives a little bit more complicated than other solutions, such as ruby's bundler, that install your dependencies somewhere else, but we were able to work around that fairly easily with the 'nested volume' trick.